timyates/simplest-proj/README.md

 You can take that jar and run it anywhere there is a Java 8+ JDK.
 It contains all the depdendencies it needs so you don't need to install Vert.x on the target machine.

+---

+It also contains a Gradle version.

+To build:

+    ./gradlew shadowJar

+To run from command line:

+    java -jar build/libs/simplest-proj-1.0-SNAPSHOT-all.jar